Getting a flu shot is your best protection against the flu. Let's clear up some common misunderstandings.

 Any flu infection increases the chance of complications, hospitalization or death.
 The best way to protect yourself and your family is to get vaccinated every year.

-If you have heart disease, it’s best to get a flu shot early on, ideally by the end of October.
-This way, you’ll be protected early in the flu season.
+If you have heart disease, it’s best to get a flu shot ideally by the end of October.
+This way, you’ll be protected when the flu season begins.

 But even if winter rolls around or the flu season has kicked into high gear, it’s not too late to get vaccinated.